Smealm/userscripts/GOG/Try for free/readme.md

 ```
 7. hit save and enjoy!

-this manual is missing some stuff that my rewritten version has but it gets the job done i guess. if you want the latest version download my version from this repo
+this manual version is missing some stuff that my rewritten version has but it gets the job done i guess. if you want the latest version download my version from this repo